Lease Extension Calculator London | Leasehold Extension

 Q: How do I get started?

-To get started with a lease extension, consult a solicitor or leasehold expert, obtain a lease extension valuation, and serve a Section 42 notice on the freeholder, outlining your proposed terms for the extension.
+To get started with a lease extension, consult a solicitor or leasehold expert, obtain a lease extension valuation, and serve a Section 42 notice on the freeholder outlining your proposed terms.

 Q: What is the procedure for extending the lease?